Introduction: Concrete Letter Sign

 Step 3: Concrete

-For this sign I used 1 5kg bag of concrete.
+For this sign, I used 1 x 5kg bag of concrete.
 My sign is about 60cm long and 14cm high.
 I poured a little bit of water into the bottom of my bucket, the idea was to try and minimise the amount of concrete dust that usually goes everywhere.
-It was semi successful but you still want to avoid breathing this stuff in.
+It was semi-successful but you still want to avoid breathing this stuff in.
 I then kept stirring and adding more water until I had the consistency I wanted.
 I also wanted my sign to have a dark grey colour so I added some black pigment and kept stirring until it was a nice dark colour.

 I then poured this straight over the letters into the box.
 I knocked the edge of the box remove any air bubbles.
 And a little tip I picked up from Ben, he runs the YouTube channel 'Homemade Modern' is to take your orbital without a sanding disc on, and hold this on the box.
 This again helps vibrate out any air bubbles.

 I then put some plastic bin bags over the box, this stops the concrete drying too quickly which can make cracks.
-Lots of people recommend going back and lightly spraying some water onto the concrete, I didn't bother and it came out just fine.
+Lots of people recommend going back and lightly spray some water onto the concrete, I didn't bother and it came out just fine.

 Step 4: Unboxing, Sanding